Re:Solve

 Our Didcot site includes a dedicated kitchen, sports hall, classroom area, and outdoor learning space – all designed to support practical, creative, and sensory learning for younger children.

-What Makes Didcot Unique?
+What Makes Oxfordshire Unique?

 Our Didcot site offers a multi-modal, skills-focused curriculum, including:

-What Makes Didcot Unique?
+What Makes Oxfordshire Unique?

 Our Didcot site offers a multi-modal, skills-focused curriculum, including: